Close Menu

 • When Should You Worry?

 One morning, I watched him climb the school gate in his bright orange jacket, bare feet gripping the metal bars like a tiny monkey.
-The ground was rough.
-Other parents were staring.
-But he didn’t care about shoes at all.

 A toddler boy in an orange jacket climbing a white metal school gate barefoot, refusing to put sandals on.